hallofdreams/hallofdreams.github.io/_posts/2024-07-04-Train-To-Hell-one-shot-rpg.md

 ### `The Lawman

 Grit: 2
-Soul : 1
+Soul: 1
 Brains: 3

 The Lawman was a keeper of the law: a sheriff, or judge, a person who had the power of justice by his side… but can anyone rightfully take the lives of others?
 Imprison them?
 Strip them of property and freedom and not incur the taint of sin?
 The law is that those who have sinned shall suffer, and the Lawman has sinned.